-3. The lack of protectionof tenure rights increases vulnerability, hunger, poverty and socioeconomic inequality and can lead to conflict and environmental degradation.
-Populations might be forced to abandon their land when competing users fight for control of those resources.
-Conflicts over land also are frequent in armed conflicts and in post-conflict countries, where large numbers of people seek to reclaim the land from which they were forcefully removed due to conflicts and later meet the opposition of "secondary occupants", who occupied their lands for many years with the expectation of being able to stay permanently.
-Furthermore, both internal and cross-border migration, which may well increase in the future, inter alia, as a result of climate change and the other reasons for displacements mentioned here, may enhance tensions over the occupation of land.
-Many of those conflicts are fuelled when land governance is weak, where tenure is not, or only insufficiently, documented, and where planning fails to clarify long-term use patterns and tenure security.
+3. The lack of effective respect, protection and fulfilment of tenure rights increases vulnerability, hunger, poverty and socioeconomic inequality and can lead to conflict and environmental degradation and increased exposure to environmental hazards.
+Conflicts and disputes over land are frequent in post-disaster, post-conflict and resource scarce contexts, where returnees and displaced people seek to reclaim land but meet challenges from, inter alia, governments through changes to land use policy and from "secondary occupants", who occupied land with the expectation of being able to stay permanently.
+Furthermore, both internal and cross-border migration, which may increase in the future, inter alia, as a result of climate change and the other reasons for displacements mentioned here, may enhance tensions over land occupation.
+Many of those conflicts are fuelled when land governance is weak, where tenure is not secure, only insufficiently or not documented, and where planning fails to clarify long-term use patterns and tenure security.

-4. Concerns relating to land governance and their implications have led in recent years to the adoption of a number of international instruments which, although not legally binding, have been highly influential for legislative and policies developments and widely endorsed by Governments.
+4. Concerns relating to land governance have led in recent years to the adoption of a number of international instruments which, although not legally binding, have been influential for legislative and policies developments and widely endorsed by Governments.
 The Voluntary Guidelines to Support the Progressive Realization of the Right to Adequate Food in the Context of National Food Security were adopted by the Council of the Food and Agriculture Organization of the United Nations (FAO) in 2004 and contain a number of provisions relating to access to natural resources, including land and water (guideline 8).
 The guidelines were adopted by all FAO member States and strengthened the interpretation of the right to adequate food, following the example of the Committee on Economic, Social and Cultural Rights in its general comment No. 12 (1999).
 In 2012, the Committee on World Food Security endorsed the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security and in 2014, it endorsed the Principles for Responsible Investment in Agriculture and Food Systems, which address, inter alia, the human rights implications of agricultural investments.
 Other relevant soft law instruments have been developed to describe the obligations and responsibilities of States and other actors relating to land use of specific groups.
 Such soft law instruments provide help in the interpretation of the legally binding obligations of States parties under the Covenant and address a broad range of Covenant rights.

 5. In many social contexts, the value of land cannot be reduced to an economic asset: access to and ownership of land should also be seen as a source of social inclusion and social citizenship.
-Besides, the various prerogatives associated with land (including the right to use land, to sell it, to mortgage it to obtain a loan, to rent it to others, to exploit it, etc.) can be combined in various ways.
-Full ownership of land (bundling all those prerogatives together in the hands of a single “proprietary owner”) is not the only mechanism for distributing land rights or tenure security, nor is it the mechanism that is most universally relied upon.
-Therefore, States parties should guarantee that in all land governance processes, policies and institutions, land is not treated as a mere commodity, but that its role as a social and cultural good is recognized .
+Besides, the various prerogatives associated with land (including the right to use land, to sell it, to mortgage it, to rent it to others, to exploit it, etc.) can be combined in various ways.
+Full ownership of land (bundling all those prerogatives together in the hands of a single “proprietary owner”) is not the ideal or only mechanism for distributing land rights or tenure security, nor is it the mechanism that is most universally relied upon.
+Therefore, States parties should guarantee that in all land governance processes, policies and institutions, land is not treated as a mere commodity, but that its role as a social and cultural good is recognized and protected along an inclusive continuum of land rights supporting increasing equality of outcomes.